 The Panasonic Lumix DMC-G7 and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in May 2015 and February 2016.
 Both the G7 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G7) and an APS-C (A6300) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G7 vs Sony A6300

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Sony A6300.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7 – represents 100 percent across all the size and weight measures).